 - 1. Identify that the action is a part of the Annual Activity Planning process. - 2.
-Include the date of the upcoming public hearing/City Council meeting. - 3.
-Include the Project Number. - 4.
-Include the Project Title. - 5.
+Include the date of the upcoming community meeting/public hearing. - 3.
+Include the Project Number.

+- 4. Include the Project Title. - 5.
 Identify the CDBG dollar amount designated for the activity. - 6.
 Include a clear and concise description of the activity and beneficiaries. - 7.
 Notification to the public of how and where to submit comments. - 8.
 Include the date of when the public comment period ends.

-Off-Cycle Activity Planning, Substantial Amendments
+Off-Cycle Activity Planning & Substantial Amendments